Cathodoluminescence

 How can I apply cathodoluminescence to my research?

 Given its sensitivity to a range of fundamental processes in materials, its ease-of-use, and high spatial resolution, cathodoluminescence (CL) is a highly valuable tool in microscopy for analyzing material properties at very small length scales.
+Some of the cathodoluminescence benefits and applications are as follows.

 CL is highly relevant to the field of nanophotonics.
 It is applicable to metallic as well as dielectric and semiconductor nanostructures, including nanoparticles, nanowires, metamolecules, metasurfaces, and photonic crystals.
 These structures find applications in (bio)sensing, fluorescence enhancement, non-linear optics, low-threshold steam generation, LED’s, solar cells, integrated photonics, lasers and much more.